josephlewis42/multicache/README.md

 * *NONE* is a cache that hits every time.
 * *golang-lru* is an external lru cache for comparison with this system.
 * *Timed Cache* checks the time of each element coming out and nixes it if it is old; this causes many calls to `time()` which slows it considerably.

+Results are for a cache that holds 20% of the data, averaged over 10,000 trials, with 80% chance that one of the items in the current cache is going to be accessed again in the next `Get()` similar to what users would do if they were logged into the system.

 Optimality
 ----------